krenalis/krenalis/doc/src/javascript-sdk/getting-started.md

 ## Step 1: Create a Source JavaScript Connection

-To create a source JavaScript connection in ChiChi:
+To create a source JavaScript connection in Meergo:

 1. Click on **Connections**.
 2. Click on **Add a New Connection**.